dinesh-simform/clippy/README.md

 **How to Use Clipboard History:**
 1. Copy text from ANY application using `Ctrl+C`
-2. The app **instantly detects** clipboard changes using native events
+2. The app automatically monitors your clipboard every second
 3. Open the tray menu to see the last 3 items at the top
 4. Click any history item to copy it again
 5. Use "View Clipboard History" to see all 10 items
-6. Works in real-time - no polling delay!
+6. The clipboard is also checked whenever you open the tray menu

 **How to Copy Selected Text:**
 1. Select any text in the application